History, tourist information, and nearby accommodation

 The most prominent feature of Fenton House is not its undoubtedly fine architecture, it is the collection of early keyboard instruments.
 The collection was amassed by Major Benton Fletcher and includes clavichords, spinets, pianos, harpsichords, and other early keyboards.

 Far from being museum pieces, the keyboards are all in playing order, and music students may play them if they can first pass an audition.
+There are regular concerts, and you can often hear the musicians playing while you explore the house.
+To hear the house interior filled with music from these historical instruments is quite an experience, as we can attest.

 Wow!
 I honestly didn't expect to enjoy Fenton House as much as I did.
 While I was exploring the house a musician was trying out one on the historic pianos in preparation for one of the frequent concerts that Fenton House hosts.